Hey, why is my Android device still showing the headphone icon on the screen even if my headphone’s already removed?

 When you say reboot, it simply means restarting your Android device for a bit.

-Restarting helps your Android device close all the potential apps on your phone that are interfering with how the audio jack’s functioning.
+Restarting helps your Android device close all the potential apps on your phone that interfere with the audio jack’s functioning.

 To reboot your device, follow these steps: